 Is it Alcohol Use Disorder?

-What can be difficult is that many types of alcohol treatment seem to have a high threshold.
+What can be difficult is that many types of alcohol treatment seem to have a high threshold for entry.
 Alcoholics Anonymous requires members to identify as alcoholics and adopt the 12 step program.
 Rehabilitation facilities require huge commitments of time and money.
 As a result, many people don’t get help for negative drinking behaviors until they seem severe enough to warrant major steps.